 Work experience placement is an integral part of this course.
 Candidates gain first-hand experience by attending appropriate and related work placements within the community care environment.
 Garda clearance is essential to partake in work experience which comprises a minimum of 10 days placement.

-Community Care Course Subjects
+Health Care/ Community Care Course Subjects

 To obtain a full QQI (Fetac) Level 5 Community Care Award a learner must be successful in 8 components.

 Learners, who have successfully completed the Community Care course, are eligible to apply for employment as a carer within the community health services.
 Alternatively, the full QQI (FETAC) Level 5 award facilitates entry, on a competitive basis, to a range of third level institutions to study social care/studies.